 a) I would advise the wife to resolve the dispute with her partner.

-b) I would gather as much information as possible from the wife and others to try to justify a ban on contact with the husband to protect the victim; I would inform the prosecutor about the incident and try to convince him to bring the suspect before the investigating judge for previous acts of violence.
+b) I would gather as much information as possible from the wife and others to justify a ban on contact for the husband to protect the victim; I would inform the prosecutor about the incident and try to convince him to bring the suspect before the investigating judge for previous acts of violence.
 (This is the right answer!)

 c) I would reassure the husband, send him to bed and ask him to settle the dispute peacefully.

-The answers to thoses tasks can be found in the corresponding sections of this module.
+The answers to those tasks can be found in the corresponding sections of this module.